partially-applied/inspector/doc/guide.md

 This guide touches on a lot of interesting topics - types, error handling, validator.
 I find these topics extremely important and there is a lot that can be said on it but its mostly out of scope for this guide. `@partially-applied/inspector` is closer to a protocol then anything else.

 I hope you enjoyed reading this article as much as I enjoyed writing it.
-If there are any questions/recommendations on improvments I would be keen to dicuss it, since `github` does not have a general comment section, raising an issue would be just fine.
+If there are any questions/recommendations on improvements I would be keen to dicuss it, since `github` does not have a general comment section, raising an issue would be just fine.